sepgh/testudo/README.md

 - [X] Cache support for cluster index managers
 - [ ] Cache support for other indexes.
 Also find proper usage for `CachedIndexStorageManagerDecorator` or remove it!
 - [ ] Exception Throwing and Handling
+  - Note: lambdas are going crazy at this point.
+Use this strategy: https://stackoverflow.com/questions/18198176
 - [ ] Logging